Obsidian-StudiosInc/eminence/README.md

 [![Build Status](https://img.shields.io/travis/Obsidian-StudiosInc/eminence/master.svg?colorA=9977bb&style=plastic)](https://travis-ci.org/Obsidian-StudiosInc/eminence)
 [![Build Status](https://img.shields.io/shippable/58fa9a131fb3ec0700df16e7/master.svg?colorA=9977bb&style=plastic)](https://app.shippable.com/github/Obsidian-StudiosInc/eminence)

+This is a dark them with purple icons and some purple highlights.
+It is meant to be easy on the eyes, and ideally light weight.
+This theme is a work in progress.

-A bash script and some modified edc files to convert default Enlightenment and Terminology themes from blue to Purple.
+Eiminence is created via a bash script and some modified edc files to convert default Enlightenment and Terminology themes from blue to Purple.
 The script will unpack the default theme, process the edc and png files.
 Then repack the theme as eminence.
 After it will clean up after itself leaving just the script.
 The resulting eminence.edj is placed is your home elementary and terminology themes directory.

 The modified edc files are based on work
 [from Matthias Wauer/@LeBlue](https://github.com/LeBlue) on the